 Failure Analysis and Corrective Actions

+If a change to the standard setup process is required to operate the units then the ODM must submit an Agile Deviation before proceeding.
+No email deviations are accepted.

 The ODM is responsible for performing root cause analysis of all failures.
 After diagnosis and repair of the failure, the repaired unit will complete the EORT cycle to ensure the corrective action was effective.

 If more than one DUT fails with the same failure, it will be considered a chronic failure.
 Root cause analysis will be performed to and a product change will be implemented.
 The NTGR QE responsible for EORT may issue a stop ship until the corrective action is implemented.